-This section provides a general overview of the PulteGroup (Pulte Homes, Centex, Fox & Jacobs, DiVosta, Del Webb and John Wieland Homes and Neighborhoods, as applicable) Home Protection Plan, which consists of the Limited Warranty and the Performance Standards (collective referred to herein as the "Limited Warranty") provided by PulteGroup (Pulte Homes, Centex, Fox & Jacobs, DiVosta, Del Webb and John Wieland Homes and Neighborhoods, as applicable) through the building subsidiary identified in your purchase agreement for the home (the "Builder").
-The specific details, limitations, and conditions of the Limited Warranty are provided to you (the "Homeowner") in this book.
+This section provides a general overview of the PulteGroup (Pulte Homes, Centex, Fox & Jacobs, and DiVosta or Del Webb, as applicable) Home Protection Plan, which consists of the Limited Warranty and the Performance Standards (collectively referred to herein as the "Warranty") provided by PulteGroup (Pulte Homes, Centex, Fox & Jacobs, and DiVosta or Del Webb, as applicable) through the building subsidiary identified in your purchase agreement for the home (the "Builder").
+The specific details, limitations, and conditions of the Warranty are provided to you (the "Homeowner") in this book.
 If your home is financed through FHA/VA, please see the HUD Addendum.
 If your home is located in Colorado, Georgia, Indiana, Kansas, Maryland, Minnesota, Missouri, New York, Oregon, or South Carolina, please refer to the state-specific addenda in the HUD Addendum.

 This Limited Warranty includes procedures for informal settlement of disputes, such as arbitration, which will be binding on the Homeowner and the Builder.
 Additional information on the binding arbitration procedure can be found in the "Resolving Disputes" section of this Limited Warranty.

-In general, the Limited Warranty is a commitment that materials and workmanship are warranted for one year from the time of closing.
+In general, the Warranty is a commitment that materials and workmanship are warranted for one year from the time of closing.
 The heating, air conditioning, electrical, and plumbing systems are warranted for two years from closing.
 Certain kinds of water infiltration and internal leaks are warranted for a period of five years from the time of closing.
 Defects in materials and workmanship in the structural elements of the home are warranted for ten years from closing.
-Elevators, Solar Systems, Smart Home Components (as defined in Section 3 below) and Consumer Products (as defined in Section 3 below) included in the home are not warranted by the Builder, but are covered by separate warranties provided by the manufacturer or supplier.
+Some appliances, equipment, and other components included in the home are not warranted by the Builder, but are covered by separate warranties provided by the manufacturer or supplier.
 These warranties are assigned to the Homeowner by the Builder at the time of closing.
-In the event that a timely claim is made under one of these warranties without response, the Builder will assist the Homeowner in attempting to resolve the problem with the manufacturer or supplier.
-During the first year, the Builder will correct the malfunction of an elevator, Solar System, Smart Home Component or Consumer Product installed by the Builder if the malfunction is due to damage during installation or improper installation.
+In the event that a timely claim is made under one of these warranties without response. the Builder will assist the Homeowner in attempting to resolve the problem with the manufacturer or supplier.
+During the first year, the Builder will correct the malfunction of an appliance or item of equipment if the malfunction is due to damage during installation or improper installation.